ministryofjustice/opg-incident-response/README.md

 This project uses [SemVer for](https://semver.org) versoning.

 By default, any merge to main will be a MINOR release.
-You can control which version number to increment by add #major, #minor or #patch to the commit message that does into main.
+You can control which version number to increment by add #major, #minor or #patch to the commit message that goes into main.

 ### Configuring Slack